 - Transcripts from every institution of higher learning attended will be needed.
 Unofficial transcripts can be uploaded at the time of application but official transcripts will be required upon acceptance.
 Transcripts should be emailed directly to the UWM Graduate School.

 - Submission of official GMAT or GRE scores must be sent directly from GMAC or ETS.

 – GRE CODE: Institution Code 1473, Dept. Code 4204

 - An updated resume.

-- Statement of Purpose (1 to 2 pages on why you would like to earn your degree at the Lubar School of Business and your plans after graduation.)
+- Statement of Purpose (1 to 2 pages on why you would like to earn your degree at the Lubar College of Business and your plans after graduation.)

 - One or two Letter(s) of Recommendation are preferred but not required.